 We also accommodate counselling students in their second or third year of training that are able to offer counselling sessions at a reduced cost.
 Individuals that have been assessed by a senior therapist and considered suitable will be offered this service.
 All client work undertaken by students is overseen and supervised by a qualified supervisor.
 Although we accommodate students they are required to hold their own indemnity insurance, registration to professional counselling and psychotherapy bodies and are also managed by their college or university.

 We will be offering group therapy sessions in June 2021 which will be at a cost of £20-£25 per person, depending on personal circumstances (groups of up to 6).
-Group sessions are open to individuals that have already engaged in therapy previously and have a good level of personal insight.
-Unfortunately the group will not be suitable for individuals who are crisis, have experienced severe and enduring mental health issues, have unresolved PTSD or with any live substance misuse.
+Group sessions are open to individuals that have previously engaged in therapy or have a good level of personal insight.
+Unfortunately the group will not be suitable for individuals who are in crisis, have experienced severe and enduring mental health issues, have unresolved PTSD or with any live substance misuse.
 All candidates will be assessed by a senior therapist for suitability.

 Do we work with insurance companies?